top of page

 Unfortunately, some of the answers are still factually incorrect and not in fact sourced from the document in question.

-A fellow Toronto fintech, FinChat launched a few weeks ago and created a lot of excitement on the interwebs.
-FinChat uses a combination of ChatGPT and langchain/llamaindex, similar to the tools above but is building for a much broader use case.
+A fellow Toronto fintech, FinChat uses a combination of ChatGPT and langchain/llamaindex, similar to the tools above but is building for a much broader use case.

 FinChat.io